Skip to main content

 Bus Lines

-Bus Lines, a signature project of the Madison Poet Laureate program, was started in 2009 by then Poet Laureate Fabu.
-This program creates an opportunity for Madison residents to display their poems on Metro Transit buses and brings poetry before city residents in a creative way.
-Initially the program was open exclusively to high school students, but eventually it was opened up to all Madison Residents.
-Short poems are arranged into artful designs and displayed on busses that traverse Madison.
+Poet Laureate Fabu began the Bus Lines project in 2009.
+This opportunity for Madison residents displays short poems on Metro Transit buses.
+The program was first only open to high school students, but is now open to all Madison residents.
+Short poems arranged into artful designs are displayed on busses that traverse Madison.

 Section Break